 - Python programs are much shorter than JAVA programs.

-- Python supports dynamic typing which is very useful for the programmers because they need to write less code because of which their time is saved and which is user friendly as well as programmer friendly.
-But in the case of JAVA, developers are required to define the type of each variable before using it which consumes programmer’s lots of time.
+- Python supports dynamic typing which is very useful for the programmers because they need to write less code because of which their time is saved and which is user-friendly as well as programmer-friendly.
+But in the case of JAVA, developers are required to define the type of each variable before using it which consumes the programmer’s lots of time.

 - Many large organizations like Google, Yahoo, NASA, etc. are making use of Python.
 But Python programs are generally expected to run slower than Java programs.

-- Java has much better library support for some of the use cases than Python which is a biggest advantage of JAVA.
+- Java has much better library support for some use cases than Python which is the biggest advantage of JAVA.

 - Java was basically derived from C++.

-- C++ is a both procedural as well as object oriented programming language whereas Java is pure object oriented language.
+- C++ is both procedural and object-oriented programming language whereas Java is a pure object-oriented language.

 - Both the languages have different objectives which means it has many differences too.

-- The main objective of C++ is to design a system programming.
+- The main objective of C++ is to design a system of programming.

-- Java doesn’t support operator overloading but C++ do supports it.
+- Java doesn’t support operator overloading but C++ does support it.